edlgg/Self-driving-car/README.md

    Using the propietary Pi's camera is very easy with all the libraries that are available.
 I just had to create some functions to fit my needs which are in the camera.py file.
 The functions are used to initialize the camera, take a picture of the correct size and shutting down the camera.

  ### 4. Create Machine Learning Model
    Learning about ML was the real goal behind building this proyect.
 I not only wanted to create a ML model but I also wanted to understand it.
 I took Andrew NG's machine learningn course and his deep learning specialization on coursera.
 The courses taught me a lot of theory about ML.
 In the courses I also learned to use Keras which allowed my to build a Neural Network with ease.
-I used a simple NN that consisted of 3 layers.
-2 convolutinal +  maxpooling layers and a fully connected layer.
+I used a simple NN that consisted of 4 layers.
+3 convolutinal +  maxpooling layers and a fully connected layer.

 ```
 def cModel(input_shape):